trinsic-id/v2-sdk/docs/learn/credentials.md

 Schemas are nonproprietary; any issuer can view/use the schemas written by any other issuer.

 We abstract schema creation away into the same action as creation of a credential template.
 Keep reading to read how to create a schema and credential template.

+## Verifications
+Passes are documents generated from credentials that contain only the information required to be verified.
+They can be generated in advance or in real-time.
+Passes minimize the information about you that is shared with third parties.

+Credentials are signed using BLS keys.
+These create from the credential fields.